idaholab/moose/modules/combined/doc/content/modules/combined/tutorials/introduction/step01.md

 block 0 (see `GlobalParams`).

 The second variable we add is the Lagrange multiplier for the thermal contact.
+Its physical meaning is the *heat flux*!
 This variable will be block restricted to the lower dimensional mortar subdomain the `[Contact]` action created for us (the name of that subdomain is the name of the contact action subblock with `_secondary_subdomain` appended).

 This marks the first time we're directly adding variables to an input file.
 In all previous steps all variables were added for us automatically by the tensor